carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 {: .output}

-The output displayed above shows us that the program has run succesfully and what its output is, `Hello world!`.
+The output displayed above shows that the program has run succesfully and its output, `Hello world!`.

 Let's take a look at the `echo.cwl` script in more detail.

-As explained above, the first 2 lines are always the same.
-You define the CWL version and which class you are using.
-In this example we have a `CommandLineTool`, in particular the `echo` command.
+As explained above, the first 2 lines are always the same, the CWL version and the class of the script are defined.
+In this example the class is `CommandLineTool`, in particular the `echo` command.
-The next line, `baseCommand`, contains the command we want to run (`echo`).
+The next line, `baseCommand`, contains the command that will be run (`echo`).

 ~~~
 inputs: